 DISASTER PREPAREDNESS COMMITTEES

-Friendship establishes disaster management committees in coastal and char villages, and works with them to develop strategies and prepare a risk reduction action plans for implementation during natural disasters to keep the community safe and to mitigate their impact.
+Friendship establishes disaster management committees in coastal and char villages, and works with them to develop strategies and prepare risk-reduction action plans for implementation during natural disasters to keep the community safe and to mitigate their impact.

 Friendship Disaster Management Committees are fora in which communities can share their experiences, assess potential risks, identify needs and develop practical solutions using local knowledge and Friendship’s resources.